Colonia Department: Economy

 The southwestern region of Uruguay, in which Colonia is located, is typically associated with dairy production.
 Its proximity to Buenos Aires makes it the main entry point for tourists traveling from Argentina to Uruguay.
-Tourism is also favored by the presence of a World Heritage Site.
+Tourism is also favored by part of the capital being a World Heritage Site.
 The PepsiCo plant located in the department's capital, is one of the three largest worldwide, employing more than 2,000 people and serving the entire Latin American import market.
 The plant operates under special economic zone legislation, and as of November 2019, has successfully approved an enlargement investment for $65 million.

 Demographics

-As of the census of 2011, Colonia Department has a population of 123,204 (60,203 male and 63,001 female) and 57,003 households.
+As of the census of 2023, Colonia Department has a population of 135,797.